 Hormones levels have a very important influence over Lp(a) levels.
 Improving DHEA and testosterone levels will lower Lp(a) levels in men and improving DHEA and estrogen/progesterone balance in women will help to lower Lp(a) levels (11, 12, 13).

 The proper lifestyle activities including good sleep cycles (going to bed early and waking up early) and high intensity exercise are key for healthy hormones.
 They must use good stress reduction techniques to minimize heavy periods of mental and emotional stress.

-It is also adviseable to supplement with omega-3 fatty acids EPA and DHA as well as vitamin D. The individual at risk should take great care of their gut and adrenals by using probiotics, and adrenal adaptogens and consuming a diet rich in anti-oxidants and naturally fermented foods.
+It is also advisable to supplement with omega-3 fatty acids EPA and DHA as well as vitamin D. The individual at risk should take great care of their gut and adrenals by using probiotics, and adrenal adaptogens and consuming a diet rich in antioxidants and naturally fermented foods.
 Good fats as explained above are the building blocks for healthy hormones and should be the foundation for this nutrition plan.

 Supplementation to Lower Lp(a):

 High doses of vitamin B3 or Niacin is the most effective way to bring down Lp(a) levels (14, 15).
 The challenge with high doses of niacin is that it causes annoying hot flushes where the face and neck get red and the individual feels very warm.
 This is quite scary for the individual if they are not educated on the flush beforehand and most doctors do not understand that this is a normal phenomenon.